-We are often asked whether nonprofits must follow Arizona open meeting law (“OML”).
-Generally, nonprofits are not required to follow open meeting law; however, there are some exceptions – most notably charter schools.
-Charter schools are treated as public institutions for OML purposes because they are both funded with state tax dollars and are overseen by the state.
+We are often asked whether nonprofits must follow Arizona open meeting law (OML).
+Generally, nonprofits are not required to follow open meeting law; however, there are some exceptions “ most notably charter schools.
+Charter schools are treated as public institutions for OML purposes because they are both funded with state tax dollars and overseen by the state.

-By requiring all ‘public bodies’ to open their meetings to “public scrutiny”, state governments ensure decisions and debate are conducted publicly and interested parties have the opportunity to voice concerns.
-Here we explore OML as it pertains to charter schools or other quasi-public nonprofits and attempt to provide a brief outline of what is required to stay compliant.
+By requiring all ˜public bodies’ to open their meetings to public scrutiny, state governments ensure decisions and debates are conducted publicly and interested parties have the opportunity to voice concerns.
+Here we explore OML as it pertains to charter schools or other quasi-public nonprofits and attempts to provide a brief outline of what is required to stay compliant.

 Consequences of OML Violations